xan105/node-powertoast/README.md

 If using only `aumid` then it removes every notification for said aumid in the notification center.<br/>
 If you provide an optional `uniqueID` (string) then it removes that specific notification for the given aumid.

-ℹ️ This library `uniqueID` option actually sets both tag and groupLabel to the same value for convenience.
+ℹ️ This library `uniqueID` option actually sets both tag and groupLabel to the same value for convenience.<br />
 If you want to use the tag and groupLabel properties of a toast to target a notification then use<br />
 `uniqueID` (array) as `[ groupLabel: string, tag?: string ]`.